 Selling sex toys online is possible through platforms like Shopify.
 Where you may run into challenges is through payment processors and gateways.
 While some sex toy brands are able to use Shopify Payments, certain products are restricted (e.g., cannabis).
 Here, we’ll take you through the steps to get started, look at which apps to integrate, and offer advice on choosing a payment partner.

-Start your own business selling sex toys and try Shopify free for 3 days
+Start your own business selling sex toys and try Shopify free

 Setup, themes, and design